We seek faculty and staff to serve as Directors and lead the next phase of Differences Matter.

 • Strongest candidates will have been at UCSF for 5 years or more

-• Preference will be given to those faculty and staff who are members of groups that have been historically excluded, exploited, or marginalized in medicine, the health professions, and science.
+• Preference will be given to those who are members of groups that have been historically excluded, exploited, or marginalized in medicine, the health professions, and science.

-Positions open for faculty and staff to co-lead this work
+Positions open for staff to co-lead this work in partnership with faculty leaders

 Achieving sustaining change at UCSF requires accelerating diversity of Faculty.
 The Co-Directors to Diversify the Academy will serve an important role by expanding the URM faculty and leadership workforce.
 The Directors will work to advance the following objectives: